Metro-Goldwyn-Mayer: 2010s

 In March 2017, MGM announced a multi-year distribution deal with Annapurna Pictures for some international markets and including home entertainment, theatrical and television rights.
 Later on October 31, 2017, the two companies formed a US distribution joint venture called Mirror Releasing.
 However, this partnership was not exclusive to all MGM films, as several of them continue to be released through existing studio partners, such as Warner Bros. and Paramount.
 It also does not include newly relaunched Orion Pictures.
 On February 5, 2019, Annapurna and MGM rebranded and expanded their US distribution joint venture as United Artists Releasing, marking another revival of the United Artists brand, with the Orion Pictures distribution team and films joining the venture.
 The decision was made to coincide with the United Artists brand's 100th anniversary.

+In April 2017, MGM Studios and 20th Century Fox Home Entertainment faced a class-action lawsuit by a woman (suing on behalf of herself and others) who had bought a 50th anniversary DVD box set titled Bond 50, Celebrating Five Decades of Bond 007.
+The packaging had stated “All the Bond films gathered together for the first time,” however, two films were missing: Casino Royale (1967), which is a Columbia Pictures film, and Never Say Never Again (1983), the rights for which had been in dispute until 2012 and not resolved in time for the creation of the box set.
+In 2018, MGM and TCF settled, providing $8.7 million worth of digital copies of the movies, despite neither of the missing film being associated with MGM.

 Following the Harvey Weinstein sexual abuse allegations in October 2017, MGM was listed as one of 22 potential buyers interested in acquiring The Weinstein Company.
 In October 2017, MGM's board renewed Gary Barber's contract as chairman and CEO until December 2022.
 In February 2018, Chris Brearton, the former media M&A attorney of Latham and Watkins, was appointed as chief operating officer.
 On March 19, 2018, MGM Holdings announced that Barber had been fired by the studio's board of directors.
 MGM gave no reason for his firing.
 For the interim, the company would be led by the newly formed "Office of the CEO".

 In April 2019, MGM signed a two-year, first-look deal for films with Smokehouse Pictures, owned by George Clooney and Grant Heslov.
 The deal's first film is a yet-to-be-named John DeLorean film based on journalist Alex Pappademas' Epic magazine article "Saint John", written by Keith Bunin and Clooney as director with a possibility of starring.

 In April 2019, MGM made a multi-film non-exclusive creative partnership with AGBO Films to co-develop, co-produce and co-finance a slate from the MGM library.
 The deal includes a new film projects joint development fund with the first film under the deal to be a remake of The Thomas Crown Affair.